PI

 Work Experience

-Distinguished Investigator, Chinese Institutes for Medical Research, Beijing, China
+Distinguished Investigator and Director, Chinese Institute for Molecular and Cellular Therapeutics, Chinese Institutes for Medical Research, Beijing, China

 Chair Professor, Capital Medical University, China